MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 # Change history

 * draft-nygren-dnsop-svcb-httpssvc-00
-    * Generalize to a SVCB record, with special-case handling for Alt-Svc and HTTPS separated out to dedicated sections.
+    * Generalize to an SVCB record, with special-case handling for Alt-Svc and HTTPS separated out to dedicated sections.
     * Split out a separate HTTPSSVC record for